SergioEstevao/SVEJSONObject/README.md

 ```
 #### Chaining subscript calls

-Each subscript call returns an instance of JASON.JSON to allow chaining.
+Each subscript call returns an instance of JSONObject to allow chaining.

 ```swift
 let name = try users[0]["name"]